Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Introduction

-In parallel, Cartesian tensor approaches have experienced a resurgence as attractive alternatives.
-TensorNet~\citep{TensorNet}, HotPP~\citep{HotPP}, CACE~\citep{CACE}, and CAMP~\citep{CAMP} explored feature construction directly in Cartesian space.
-These models rely on reducible Cartesian tensors and aimed to improve either accuracy or computational efficiency compared to spherical harmonic based methods.
-They indeed achieved some progress, particularly in low rank cases where Cartesian tensor contractions are generally faster.
-However, their accuracy has typically not surpassed that of models built on irreducible spherical tensor representations.
-TensorNet is restricted to rank-2 tensors and lacks systematic mechanisms for higher body interactions.
-HotPP~\citep{HotPP} introduced deeper message passing and gating in Cartesian space but relied on reducible tensors with redundant representations.
-CACE encodes many body correlations explicitly but is limited in parameterization flexibility.
+In parallel, Cartesian tensor approaches have experienced a resurgence as attractive alternatives to attempt to alleviate the burden of CG coefficients.
+Existing Cartesian approaches often rely on reducible Cartesian tensors, which carry redundant components~\citep{HotPP} and can complicate systematic control over symmetry constraints, particularly for higher-rank features and higher-body interactions~\citep{TensorNet}.
+Their accuracy has typically not matched that of models based on ST representations.
+CACE~\citep{CACE} encodes many body correlations explicitly but is limited in parameterization flexibility.
 CAMP~\citep{CAMP} enforced strict permutation symmetry but did not guarantee tracelessness.

-In fact, irreducible tensors also exist in Cartesian space.
-Unlike spherical tensors, they do not privilege any orientation, and their tensor products are often simpler and more computationally efficient up to rank four~\citep{ICTP}.
-ICTP~\citep{ICTP}, although pioneering the use of irreducible Cartesian tensors to achieve accuracies comparable to spherical harmonics, requires explicit permutation of all indices in tensor products, and its implementation is limited to rank-3 tensors.
+At the same time, irreducible tensors also exist in Cartesian space.
+Unlike ST, they do not privilege any orientation, and their tensor products are often simpler and more computationally efficient up to rank 4~\citep{ICTP}.
+ICTP~\citep{ICTP}, although pioneering the use of irreducible Cartesian tensors to achieve accuracies comparable to ST, requires explicit permutation of all indices in tensor products, and its implementation is limited to rank-3 tensors.
 Moreover, their representation cannot exploit lower-weight Cartesian tensors, thereby not fully realizing the potential of the Cartesian framework.